Executive Summary

 - Health damages accumulate over a lifetime.

-- Medicines fix germane diseases, but new problems may surface elsewhere.
+- Medicines fix diseases, but new problems may surface elsewhere.

 - Repairing a crack is harder than preventing it.